kubernetes/cloud-provider-openstack/docs/expose-applications-using-loadbalancer-type-service.md

 - `loadbalancer.openstack.org/connection-limit`

   The maximum number of connections per second allowed for the listener.
 Positive integer or -1 for unlimited (default).
+This annotation supports update operation.

 - `loadbalancer.openstack.org/keep-floatingip`